History Of The Leith Church (Auld Kirk)

 In 1991, the impetus to restore the building was ignited by a volunteer body called the Sydenham Local Architectural Conservation Advisory Committee.
 It won an Ontario provincial historic heritage designation of the church building and old cemetery site.
 An official commemoration of the decision took place on August.
 3, 1992.
 Events of that day, called “Leith Day”, were organized by LACAC and the Tom Thomson Memorial Art Gallery.
 Following that milestone, a broad group of supporters including members of the Leith community and the Annan Woodford congregation and minister, representatives of the Sydenham Township Council and LACAC formed the Friends of Leith Church.
 FOLC raised $150,000, including government grants, to restore the building.
 The restoration was completed in 2002, 10 years later.
 Since then, FOLC has raised an average amount of $5,000 a year for building maintenance, including capital improvements and equipment replacement.
 In 2009, this included the installation of humanure toilets for the patrons, a green room for the performers, and in 2010, a new furnace.
 FOLC has also organized and run an annual program of cultural, community and spiritual programs that now includes regular concerts, three Christian services, a summer country fair and céilidh, and a year-round monthly fiddle jam.

-The fund-raising, restoration, maintenance, improvements and programming have been sustained for 30 years, during which it has been expanded.
-This achievement has been made possible by the substantial financial and volunteer support of a core group of Leith and Annan church and community members.
-The Friends of Leith Church was formed as a committee of the Annan Woodford charge and remains so.
-It files an annual report and annual financial statements to the congregation.
-It relieves the pastoral charge of the direct financial burden of the Leith church property and contributes $500 a year to the Annan Woodford pastoral charge in exchange for administrative services.
-FOLC organizes the religious services, plays volunteer host to weddings and funerals and stages the popular artistic, cultural and community events.
-It has fulfilled the commitment made forty years ago to ensure that the United Church continues to play a vital role in the cultural, community and spiritual life of Leith, Grey County and the Georgian Bay region.
-At every step of the way, the Annan Woodford pastoral charge has been central to FOLC processes, and its members have been an integral part of the volunteer corps.
+The fund-raising, restoration, maintenance, improvements and programming have been sustained and expanded for 25 years.
+This achievement has been made possible by the substantial financial and volunteer support of a core group of Leith and Annan Church and community members.
+The Friends of Leith Churchwas formed as a committee of the Annan-Woodford Pastoral Charge, and operated as such until 2017.
+It now functions as an independent committee, which leases the Church and assumes responsibilities of maintenance and restoration.
+Friends of Leith Church organizes the religious services, plays volunteer host to weddings and funerals, and stages popular artistic, cultural and community events.
+It fulfills the commitment made in 1972 to ensure that the United Church continues to play a vital role in the cultural community and spiritual life of Leith, Grey County and the Georgian Bay region.

 Words are inadequate to sum up the labor, energy and financial commitment of the historic Leith Church supporters.
 They have endured periods of pennilessness and pessimism to achieve pinnacles of triumph and renewal.
 The restoration of the church building was a turning point in the preservation of Ontario’s historic architecture.
 The events at the church enrich the Leith community and the life of the Annan Woodford pastoral charge, and have won a provincial and national audience and reputation.